DaisukeMiyamoto/swc2vtk/README.md

 ```

 - data example
-row equals to SWC compartment
+each rows correspondence to SWC compartments
 ```
 -65.0
 -65.0